ocoboco/cloud-config-toolkit/README.md

 }
 ```

 3) `commandHandlers` parameter contains default commands handlers.
-Use this to compose more complex commands using default commands:
+Use this to compose more complex commands using default ones:

 ```
 {